Father Wound and Family Constellations

 Can Family Constellations help reveal father wound dynamics?

-It may help bring unconscious loyalties, emotional entanglements, unresolved trauma, and family system patterns into greater awareness.
+It may help bring unconscious loyalties, entanglements, unresolved trauma, and family system patterns into greater awareness.